Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules

-To complement the theoretical analysis of \Cref{sec:average_guarantees}, we have run experiments that aim at assessing \emph{AV-ratios} and \emph{CC-ratios} achieved by several voting rules.
-These two ratios are per-instance analogues of AV- and CC-guarantee and are defined as follows: Given a voting rule $\calR$ and a profile $A$, the AV-ratio and the CC-ratio are defined as:
+To complement the theoretical analysis of \Cref{sec:average_guarantees}, we conducted numerical experiments that aim at assessing (average-case) \emph{utilitarian ratios} and \emph{representation ratios} achieved by several voting rules.
+These two ratios are per-instance analogues of utilitarian and representation guarantees and are defined as follows: Given an ABC rule~$\calR$ and a profile $A$, the \emph{utilitarian ratio} and the \emph{representation ratio} are defined as:

-In these experiments, we have calculated the AV- and CC-ratios for real-world and randomly generated profiles and compared them for different voting rules.
-We have used two data sets: profiles obtained from \texttt{preflib.org}~\cite{conf/aldt/MatteiW13} and profiles generated via an uniform distribution (see details below).
+i.e., we compute the ratio between the optimal committee (according to AV and CC, respectively) and compare it with the committees returned by $\calR$.
+In these experiments, we have calculated the utilitarian and representation ratios for real-world and randomly generated profiles and compared them for different ABC rules.\footnote{The Python code for the experiments is available online \citep{martin_lackner_2020_3778972}.} We have used four datasets: profiles obtained from \texttt{preflib.org}~\citep{conf/aldt/MatteiW13} and three sets of profiles generated via probability distributions (uniformly distributed, Mallows model, and P\'olya's urn model; see details below).

-\paragraph{Datasets.} We restricted our attention to profiles where both the AV-ratio of CC and the CC-ratio of AV is at most $0.9$.
-This excludes profiles where an (almost) perfect compromise between AV and CC exists.
-The uniform dataset consists of 500 profiles with 20 candidates and 50 voters, each.
-Voters' approval sets are of size $2$--$5$ (chosen uniformly at random); the approval sets of a given size are also chosen uniformly at random.
-Experiments for the uniform dataset use a committee size of $k=5$.